 Top Tax Filing Mistakes to Avoid in 2026: A Guide for Ontario Businesses

 As tax season approaches, Ontario businesses need to stay vigilant to avoid costly mistakes that can lead to audits, penalties, or missed savings opportunities.
 With tax regulations evolving annually, even established businesses can stumble into common pitfalls.
-At Lott & Company Professional Corporation, we strive to empower business owners in Markham and across Ontario with expert tax preparation, bookkeeping, and business advisory services.
+At Lott & Company, we strive to empower business owners in Markham and across Ontario with expert tax preparation, bookkeeping, and business advisory services.
 Here’s our 2026 guide on the top tax filing mistakes to avoid and how you can secure your company’s financial future.

 Misclassifying Employees and Contractors